Sales Leadership Training

 Sales Managers who would rather hire ineffective people they like instead of effective people they don't like as much (read better than them).

-What can top management do about this challenge?
+What can executive leadership do about this challenge?

 Set clear expectations right from the start about how this process will work, and how you expect them to embrace it.
 It comes down to leadership.
 A company whose leaders lead won't have these problems while companies with weak leaders will waste their time and money initiating programs that have no chance for success.